BIPOC Therapist Los Angeles County

 Takeaway: My virtual therapy room is a safe, affirming space for BIPOC to express their authentic selves, explore identity, and process the unique stressors they face.
 Request your free consultation today to take your first steps toward BIPOC therapy in Los Angeles.

-"I've been looking for a BIPOC therapist for months and they are either too expensive or have massive waiting lists."
-In recent years mental health has increasingly entered mainstream culture and having a therapist has become a norm versus the exception.
+"I've been looking for a BIPOC therapist for months and they are either too expensive or have massive waiting lists” is a sentiment I hear often.
+In recent years mental health has increasingly entered mainstream culture, and having a therapist has become a norm versus the exception.
 While this is encouraging, for many within the BIPOC community, finding a therapist who is humble, culturally fluent, and racially aware continues to be difficult.
-There have long been disparities between health care for White communities versus BIPOC communities and in many ways the mental health field is no different.
+There have long been disparities between health care for White communities and health care for BIPOC communities, and in many ways the mental health field is no different.
 This has to change through initiatives such as getting more BIPOC mental health providers connected to BIPOC people, directly naming and addressing racial trauma and systemic disparities, drawing on cultural and community resources and wisdom within BIPOC communities, and engaging psychological practices beyond the western individualistic theories.

 Meet Dr. Noah Lau Branson | BIPOC therapist in Los Angeles